top of page

 • Utilities: Water, electricity, gas, and other services.

 Create a monthly budget that includes these costs to avoid financial strain after moving in.
+With these strategies in place, your new home purchase is less likely to turn into a financial dumpster fire.

 1 Comment